Sanglorian/orcus/Orcus Advanced Options - current.md

 Until the incantation ends, you can command the interior to become dimly lit or dark.
 The dome is opaque from the outside, of any color you choose, but it is transparent from the inside.

+*Arcana check:* With a DC 15 Arcana check, the dome’s burst radius is 4 squares instead of 2.

 ### Contact Other Plane

 Level 9 Divination Incantation (Arcana)

 **Cost to Learn:** 168 gp
 **Completion Time:** 1 hour
-**Components:** 168 gp
+**Components:** Incense (168 gp)
-**Duration:** 1 minute
+**Duration:** 5 minutes

 You mentally contact a demigod, the spirit of a long-dead sage, or some other mysterious entity from another plane.
 Contacting this extraplanar intelligence can strain or even break your mind.
-When you cast this incantation, make a DC 25 Arcana check.
+When you cast this incantation, make a DC 19 Arcana check.
 On a failure, you take 6d6 psychic damage and are overawed until you finish a long rest.
-While overawed, you can't understand what other creatures say, can't read, and speak only in gibberish.
+While overawed, you can’t understand what other creatures say, can’t read, and speak only in gibberish.
 A *restoration* art used on you ends this effect.

 On a successful check, you can ask the entity up to five questions.
 You must ask your questions before the incantation ends.
-The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn't know the answer to the question).
+The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn’t know the answer to the question).
 If a one-word answer would be misleading, the GM might instead offer a short phrase as an answer.

 ### Call Forth the Dweller